byu-transpolab/ceen565/docs/05_assignment.md

 and O/D volumes.
 Show the link flows and travel times at the end of each iteration and compute the average link loads and travel times.

+Question 3: Perform four iterations of an incremental assignment assignment using the increment values 0.4, 0.3, 0.2, and 0.1.
+Show the link flows and travel times at the end of each iteration.

-Question 3: Assign trips using the FHWA assignment heuristic.
-Show the link flows and travel times for four incremental assignments, and the final average assignment and resulting travel times.
+Question 4: Assign trips using the successive averages (FHWA) heuristic.
+Show the link flows and travel times for five successive assignments, and the final assignment.

-Question 4: Compare these four traffic assignment heuristic approaches to the UE assignment and to each other.
+Question 5: Compare these three traffic assignment heuristic approaches to the UE assignment and to each other.
 How do the resulting flow patterns differ (cite specific differences)?
 Which one comes closest to the UE flows?